How to Build a To-Do App in Vue.js - Part 1

 </ul>

-Now that we can loop over our todos using a TodoList component, let us end the part 1 here and, in the next part, we will go in-depth into events, methods, creating, editing and deleting todos.
+Now that we can loop over our todos using a TodoList component, let us end part 1 here, and, in the next part, we will go in-depth into events, methods, creating, editing, and deleting todos.

-Before deploying your commercial or enterprise Vue apps to production, make sure you are protecting their code against reverse-engineering, abuse, and tampering by following our tutorial.
+Before deploying your commercial or enterprise Vue apps to production, make sure you are protecting their code against reverse engineering, abuse, and tampering.

 Jscrambler